 Let’s consider the example of a blog post explaining how to sync a smartphone to a car’s Bluetooth.
 Does the post outline clear step-by-step instructions, or is the information thrown confusingly into a few paragraphs?
 If the standard and available infotainment systems are different, are instructions written out for both or just one?
 When it comes to trustworthiness on a local level, are you providing information your community cares about, such as holiday events in your city or ways drivers can save money on their next oil change, or is the content just trying to push people into a sale?

 As a dealership that has worked years to build a trustworthy brand, you know authority in an industry isn’t built overnight.
 Finding true success on Google requires constant, dedicated efforts.
 But, here’s the thing with E-A-T… Those long-term efforts result in long-term gains.
 Just as expertise, authority, and trustworthiness aren’t acquired in a day, they aren’t easily lost either, and they will establish an SEO presence that can provide gains lasting years.

 Final Points You Need to Know

 So, what does SEO content look like in today’s SEO world?
-It means taking the time to create content that establishes your dealership as an expert, an authority and a trustworthy member of the automotive industry and your local community.
-It also means staying up-to-date on the latest best practices, adjusting content strategies as needed and taking advantage of the changing SEO landscape through the acquisition of featured snippets.
+It means taking the time to create content that establishes your dealership as an expert, an authority, and a trustworthy member of the automotive industry and your local community.
+It also means staying up-to-date on the latest best practices, adjusting content strategies as needed, and taking advantage of the changing SEO landscape by acquiring featured snippets.

-Accomplishing this also means working with those who are experts in both the automotive and SEO industry.
+Accomplishing this also means working with those who are experts in both the automotive and SEO industries.
 If you’re unsure where your current content strategy stands, let us help.
 Our team will offer their expertise via a free website SEO audit.
-See what’s working and not working, and what we recommend to keep your dealership successful in the digital space.
+See what’s working and not working and what we recommend to keep your dealership successful in the digital space.